mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ### Creating the Wercker workflow

-Login to your Wercker account and create a Wercker project for the Hello World Node.js application that we just built.
+Login to your Wercker account and create a Wercker `application` Hello World for the Node.js application that we just built.

 Then create a Wercker `workflow` with two steps `build` (the default) and `deploy`.